padrinobook/padrinobook/chapters/sessions.md

 end
 ```

+We are using the [flash storage](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Flash/Storage "flash storage") to save information which is part of the session.
+We will latter use the [flash method](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Flash/Helpers#flash-instance_method "flash storage") to access set a [notice](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino/Flash/Storage#notice-instance_method "notice") information.

 What we forget due to this point is to make use of the `sign_in(user)` method in our session `:create` action: